-C Tech Corporation provides you with Termirepel™ which is an anti-insect aversive.
+C Tech Corporation provides you with Termirepel™ which is an insect aversive repellent.
 Termirepel™ is manufactured on the basis of green technology.
 It is durable at extreme climatic conditions such as changes in temperature, rainfall, water pressure etc.

-Our product is ROHS, ROHS2, ISO 9001:2000, ISO 14001:1996, APVMA, NEA complaint and FIFRA exempted.
+The product is RoHS, RoHS2, RoHS3, APVMA, NEA compliant and FIFRA exempted.
 Our product will not kill the targeted as well as non-targeted species but only repel which helps in maintaining the ecological balance of the earth.